ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 On the positive side, the EU has made a huge contribution to peace and community relations in Northern Ireland.
 The Peace Bridge in Derry connecting the Fountain to the Bogside was EU funded and the EU awards grants to many community groups to promote cross-community collaboration.

 The EU funded the renovation of the Waterfront Hall in Belfast.
+The EU funded the Giants Causeway Visitor Centre.
+The EU funded the recent refurbishment of the Enterprise cross-border train.
+The EU funds the Skainos centre hosting Irish classes in East Belfast.

-The EU funded the Giants Causeway Visitor Centre plus many other smaller projects I knew nothing about until I researched it such as such as upgrading quay walls in Kilkeel and repositioning Dungannon's civic spaces.
+The EU also funds many other smaller projects I knew nothing about until I researched EU funding for this post.
+Relatively obscure projects such as upgrading the quay walls in Kilkeel and repositioning Dungannon's civic spaces.
+Funding towards a cold store and blast freezing facility for Ardglass Sea Products and funding to help restock the River Bann with eel.

+These may seem insignificant in the big picture but they're hugely significant to the people they benefit and these EU beneficiaries are scattered across the country.
+In a climate where the UK Government can't keep public libraries open - how much of this funding do we think will be replaced post-Brexit?

 I haven't even touched on the Single Farm Payment, without which NI farmers would have made **zero profit** last year.